-On a recent trip back to my homestate of Florida I was kayak fishing the beautiful Mosquito Lagoon with an old friend of mine.
+On a recent trip back to my homestate of Florida I was kayak fishing the beautiful Mosquito Lagoon with an old friend of mine, which was just like fishing in Arkansas.
 Passing the time in conversation I mentioned to him that if he came out to visit me in California I would “blow his mind” with an adventure of epic proportions.
 As I imagined he would, my friend (Doug) instantly replied,

 “When should I show up?”